South Carolina Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in South Carolina and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 312 Alzheimer's care facilities available in South Carolina.
-These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
+These care homes for Alzheimer's can provide care for all stages of Alzheimer's disease.
 The facilities can be either stand-alone memory care units, or part of larger dementia care communities.
-South Carolina Alzheimer's care facilities cost on average $55,020 per year.
+South Carolina memory care facilities cost on average $55,020 per year.
 Dementia care in South Carolina can range in cost from $33,948 all the way to $89,280 yearly.
 The 5 most affordable cities in South Carolina for memory care are: Hartsville at $49,932 per year, Spartanburg at $50,868 per year, Due West at $51,420 per year, Conway at $51,540 per year and Greenville at $52,212 per year.
 The 3 most affordable counties in South Carolina when it comes to Alzheimer's and dementia care are Darlington county with costs of $49,956 per year, Spartanburg county that has average annual costs of $51,288 and Abbeville county that carries an average cost of $51,408 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in South Carolina: